fuhengwu2021/distributedai/chapter1-introduction-to-modern-distributed-ai/main.md

 ---

-## 6. Quick Start: Your First Distributed Workloads
+## 6. Hands-On: Running Distributed Training and Inference

 Now let's run actual distributed training code.
 Before we start, verify your environment has PyTorch with CUDA support and at least 2 GPUs.
 You can check this by running `code/check_cuda.py`, which will show your available GPUs.
 NCCL is typically included with PyTorch, so you shouldn't need to install it separately.